planetscale/docs/content/faq/three.md

 order: 3
 ---

-Vitess is an open-source, industry standard MySQL sharding solution that was first adopted by YouTube.
-The scale at which YouTube needed to serve its videos was the perfect environment for Vitess to grow into one of the world's foremost open-source database projects.

-Now, companies like Square, Slack, HubSpot, GitHub, JD.com, and many of the world’s largest technology companies use and trust Vitess.
+Vitess is an open source project born at Youtube and hosted by CNCF that runs very large OLTP workloads at companies such as GitHub, Slack and Square.
+YouTube used Vitess to run MySQL databases in Borg, the blueprint for Kubernetes, which makes it ideal for running MySQL databases at scale under Kubernetes.
+Companies like Hubspot and JD.com trust their production traffic to MySQL databases running under Vitess on Kubernetes.
+Vitess is a highly scalable cloud native database.